 But what if you create a space that empowers down and makes them, gives them what they need to succeed, to thrive, then that can impact your company’s bottom line.
 So it’s like you’re paying 100%, but you’re only getting something from her.
 And so is important to talk about introversion in that way.
 And as I’ve been talking and on this mission about introversion, there have been all of these things that I’ve experienced as a black woman and being an introvert.

 So that intersectionality and I was talking to people and then other people would say, wait a minute, this has happened to me.
 And I realize it’s not just me.
 I realize that it’s a thing.
 It’s a thing.
-And as I talked to myself, Tina sisters and my gay brothers and sisters, I’ve heard amazing stories about how when your introversion is tied to being a black woman, all of those additional stereotypes come in.
+And as I talked to myself, Tina sisters and my gay brothers and sisters, I’ve heard amazing stories about how when your introversion is tied to being a black woman, all of those additional stereotypes come in about introverted black women.

 So we’re always already dealing with the stigma of intimacy.
 You’re quite you’re a hermit.
 You may not be as smart.
 You are social, you like people, You don’t leave the house.
 We deal with that first.
 And then on top of that, if you’re a black woman, you may also deal with the stereotypes of what a black woman historically has been seen in the media.